 So, if small-medium business (SMBs) and home business owners in Canada are aware of the benefits of having an online presence, why is it that only 32% of them are online?
 Even less have a website with online sales functionality.

 The cost is low and additional revenue easily offsets the investment.
 According to a 2017 PayPal report, businesses that sell their goods or services through eCommerce make on average $175,000 more in annual revenue than their offline counterparts.
+You can safely bet that figure is much higher now.
 Yet they found only 17 percent of Canadian businesses sell their products or services online.

 Having a business website is all about making your customers happy, whether they make the purchase online or offline.
 Sales are a result of happy customers.
 They want to find you online, so you must be online.
 They want easy access to information, so you must provide them with information online.
 They want as much digital functionality as possible and ideally, omni-channel options.
 You can make it easy for potential customers to find you and buy from you, even if you do all of your selling offline.